-The highest mortality rate (number of fatalities per million inhabitants) is observed in Bulgaria, Croatia, and Romania.
-The Netherlands has the lowest mortality rate.
+In 2020, the highest mortality rate (number of fatalities per million inhabitants) is observed in Bulgaria, Latvia, and Romania.
+Sweden and the Netherlands have the lowest mortality rate.
 We note that the mortality rate for car occupants is higher in the east of the EU compared to other parts of the EU.
 Mortality is an important indicator, but does not take into account differences in the general state of road safety across countries.
 It is important to also look at the proportion of car occupant fatalities within the total number of road fatalities.
 The proportion of car occupant fatalities is highest in northern Europe, and is also high in part of Eastern Europe.
 Finland has the highest proportion of car occupant fatalities.
-The Netherlands, which has the lowest mortality rate for car occupants, also has the lowest proportion of car occupant fatalities.